 Although our members are predominantly from English authorities, we are closely affiliated with the County Surveyors’ Society (CCS) Wales, the Society of Chief Officers of Transport in Scotland (SCOTS) and the Department for Infrastructure Northern Ireland plus the London Environment Directors Network (LEDNet) and Transport for London.
 Senior figures from the country organisations form part of ADEPT's Leadership Team.

 A leadership team, consisting of representatives from the President’s team along with the chairs of Subject Boards and Sub-National Boards, lead ADEPT.

-In June 2019 Darryl Eyers from Staffordshire County Council became the new ADEPT president, taking over from Neil Gibson of Buckinghamshire County Council.
+In May 2020 Nigel Riglar from South Gloucestershire Council became the new ADEPT president, taking over from Darryl Eyers of Staffordshire County Council.

 Click here to find out more about the structure and governance of ADEPT.